U-Blocks/UTP/README.md

 {
-    "max_home_per_player": 10,  // the max number of homes a player can posses "tpr_range": 2000,  // the max random teleportation range "tpr_cool_down": 60,  // the cooldown time for calling the random teleportation "tpr_protect_time": 25,  // the protection time after calling the random teleportation "back_to_death_point_cool_down": 60  // the cooldown time for calling the back "is_enable": {
+    "max_home_per_player": 10,  // the max number of homes a player can posses "tpr_range": 2000,  // the max random teleportation range "tpr_cool_down": 60,  // the cooldown time in seconds for calling the random teleportation "tpr_protect_time": 25,  // the protection time in seconds after calling the random teleportation "back_valid_time": 60  // the valid time in seconds for calling the back "navigation_valid_time": 300  // the valid time in seconds for every single navigation "is_enable": {
         "home": true,
         "warp": true,